A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Conclusion and Future Directions

-\section{CONCLUSION AND FUTURE DIRECTIONS}
+\section{Conclusion and Future Directions}

-In the context of distributively solving a large-scale system of linear equations, we compared the convergence rates of two classes of algorithms that differ greatly in their design, namely, gradient descent-based methods such as D-HBM, and projection-based methods such as APC.
-In doing so, we developed a novel, geometric notion of data heterogeneity called angular heterogeneity, and we used it to characterize the convergence rates of a number of distributed linear system solvers belonging to each class.
-On the basis of our analysis, we not only established the superiority of APC for typical real-world scenarios both theoretically and empirically, but we also provided several interesting insights into the effect of angular heterogeneity on the efficiencies of the studied methods.
-As a by-product of our investigation, we obtained a tight bound on the condition number of an arbitrary square matrix in terms of the Euclidean norms of its rows and the angles between them.
+In the context of distributively solving a large-scale system of linear equations, we compared the convergence rates of two classes of algorithms that differ in their design, namely, gradient descent-based methods such as D-HBM, and projection-based methods such as APC.
+In doing so, we developed a novel, geometric notion of data heterogeneity called angular heterogeneity, and we used it to characterize the convergence rates of several well-known distributed linear system solvers belonging to each class.
+As a result of our analysis, we not only established the superiority of APC for typical real-world scenarios both theoretically and empirically, but we also provided several insights into the effect of angular heterogeneity on the efficiencies of the studied methods.
+Besides, we used known results in numerical linear algebra to obtain distributed algorithms for the efficient computation of our proposed angular heterogeneity metrics.
+Finally, as a by-product of our investigation, we obtained a tight bound on the condition number of an arbitrary square matrix in terms of the Euclidean norms of its rows and the angles between them.

-In the future, we aim to delve deeper into the effect of the number of machines on the convergence rates of projection-based methods such as APC.
-It would also be instructive to use the condition number bounds derived in this paper to characterize the expected convergence rate of APC in different randomized settings.
+Future work could investigate the effect of the number of machines on the convergence rates of projection-based methods, such as APC.
+Furthermore, analyzing the smallest principal angle may provide a deeper understanding of APC in a randomized setting where the entries are Gaussian, or come from some other distribution.
 Other future avenues include the continual/incremental setting as in \cite{min2022one} as well as characterizing the implicit bias of APC in the underdetermined (overparameterized) case \cite{azizan2018stochastic,azizan2021stochastic}.